-You can find more information about offset projects conducted in Australia by visiting the Carbon Market Institute's carbon market registry, or the Clean Energy Regulator's map of Emissions Reduction Fund projects.
+You can find more information about offset projects conducted in Australia by visiting the Clean Energy Regulator's ACCU project and contract register, or the Carbon Market Institute's carbon project showcase webpage.

 You can buy Certified Emission Reductions (CERs) via the United Nations carbon offset platform, Verified Emission Reductions (VERs) via the Gold Standard website, and Verified Carbon Units (VCUs) through a carbon broker.